rails/rails/guides/source/active_model_basics.md

     end
     ```

-You can find the methods available for the tests [here](https://api.rubyonrails.org/classes/ActiveModel/Lint/Tests.html).
+You can find the test methods [here](https://api.rubyonrails.org/classes/ActiveModel/Lint/Tests.html).

 In order to run the tests you can use the following command: